lefeck/ubuntu-autoinstall-generator-tools/README.md

     - curtin in-target --target=/target -- cp /mnt/template.conf /etc/mysql/mariadb.conf.d/50-server.cnf
    #- curtin in-target --target=/target -- cp /mnt/template.conf /etc/nginx/config.d/app.conf
 ```
-Finally, you need to specify on the command line the file-name.txt that you want to download the installer from, with the -p -f parameter, And you also have to specify the template file with -t
+Finally, you need to specify on the command line the package-name.txt that you want to download the installer from, with the -p -f parameter, And you also have to specify the template file with -t
 ```
-root@john-desktop:~/ubuntu/ubuntu-autoinstall-generator-tools# ./ubuntu-autoinstall-generator-tools.sh -a  -u user-data -n jammy -p -f file-name.txt -t template.conf -d ubuntu-autoinstall-jammytest.iso
+root@john-desktop:~/ubuntu/ubuntu-autoinstall-generator-tools# ./ubuntu-autoinstall-generator-tools.sh -a  -u user-data -n jammy -p package-name.txt -t template.conf -d ubuntu-autoinstall-jammytest.iso
 [2022-12-14 01:03:12] 👶 Starting up...
 [2022-12-14 01:03:12] 🔎 Checking for current release...
 [2022-12-14 01:03:13] 💿 Current release is 22.04.1